-Models for the drafting of the Founding Minutes and Articles of the Association are provided in many Association Registries, and also in some federations of associations.
+Models for the drafting of the Founding Minutes and Articles of the Association are provided in the websites of some federations of associations.
 These models will facilitate the work for the constitution of the association, but it is convenient to bear in mind that as such, the models are intended for the generality and it may be necessary to modify some of their sections so that they better adapt to the characteristics that the promoters want to establish, as long as the minimum content established by law.